jneidel/lock-me-out/readme.md

 GnuPG is required for the encryption of items.

-See [jneidel/lock-me-out-api](https://github.com/jneidel/lock-me-out-api/blob/master/bin/install-gpg.sh) for an gpg install script.
+See [jneidel/lock-me-out-api](https://github.com/jneidel/lock-me-out-api/blob/master/bin/install-gpg.sh) for a gpg install script.

 Once installed you can test if gpg is working as intended with: `npm run test gpg`